* Fourth-quarter charge of $900 million to $1.1 billion

 Oct 30 Dow Chemical Co will take a

-fourth-quarter charge of up to $1.1 billion related to last
+fourth-quarter charge of as much as $1.1 billion related to last

-week's announcement it will close 20 plants, write down the
+week's announcement that it will close 20 plants, write down the

 value of its lithium ion battery business and lay off thousands

 Dow, the largest U.S. chemical maker, said the restructuring